 Vet Visit 4: Our Regular Vet

 I brought my vet up to date and showed her a video, then the X-rays.
 She pointed to the white blob in Summer’s abdomen on the X-ray and said, “I don’t like the looks of that.”
 She immediately started telling me about tumors on the spleen.
 I was familiar with hemangiosarcoma but was stunned at this development.
-The owner of the veterinary practice, an internal medicine specialist, was there and did an ultrasound of Summer’s abdomen.
+The owner of the veterinary practice, a board certified internal medicine specialist, was there and did an ultrasound of Summer’s abdomen.

 My vet came back looking grim but said there was some hope.
 It did look like a hemangiosarcoma, but because it was already so very big and they didn’t see any metastases, there was a possibility it was a very rare, benign type.
 She said that she normally didn’t recommend surgery because with the malignant tumors the life expectancy was very short even after removal.
 But if it were her dog, she would get the surgery because of how the tumor looked.
 And get it ASAP.
-I looked at that big blob and thought about what could happen, what would happen if this was a hemangiosarcoma.
+I looked at the image of that big blob and thought about what could happen, what would happen if this was a hemangiosarcoma.

 We scheduled the surgery for the next morning.
 She told me to be ready for a phone call during the surgery.
-If the tumor were metastatic, I would need to decide whether to remove everything they could and wake Summer up again or have them euthanize her.
+If the tumor was metastatic, I would need to decide whether to remove everything they could and wake Summer up again or have them euthanize her.

 I thought I had gone to the vet with a dog with a bad back.
 And now I was facing possible euthanization in less than 24 hours.
 But even in my stunned state, I knew that if the tumor were metastatic, that’s what I would opt for.
 Summer had had a month of discomfort, the last 5 days of which had been pretty miserable for her.
 If I had them perform surgery on the metastatic tumor and wake her up again, she would have to recover from major surgery with no future except more tumors coming very soon.
 It wouldn’t be fair.